Now Accepting Applications for the 2019-20 Collaborative Project Course Faculty Fellows Program!

 - Applicants notified: Early November 2019

-Duke Learning Innovation, in partnership with Bass Connections, is launching a new Faculty Fellows program to support faculty interested in designing Collaborative Project Courses (including redesigning existing courses).
+Duke Learning Innovation, in partnership with Duke Bass Connections, is launching a new faculty fellows program to support faculty interested in designing Collaborative Project Courses (including redesigning existing courses).
 Participating faculty will receive $5,000, support and guidance from pedagogy experts and faculty experienced in this form of teaching, and the opportunity to collaborate on course (re)design with a group of faculty from across campus.

 What are Collaborative Project Courses?